LGBTQ themes in Western animation: Arcane

 Prior to the release of the second, and final, season, Vi's voice actor, Hailee Steinfeld, said that the relationship, in the first and second seasons, between Vi and Caitlyn is beautiful and complex," with push and pull between then, adding "one minute, they might stand for the same thing and be in agreement, and then there's conflict" while noting that Vi leans on Caitlyn "immensely and trusts her and almost defers to her, and they make a great team."
 Rafael Motomayor for IGN noted that in the first arc of the season, Caitlyn's voice actor, Leung, portrayed "the subtle ways" the character's outlook had "been impacted by...her time with Vi".
-Reviewers for CNET and ScreenRant noted that although Caitlyn and Vi have a kiss which "will delight the fanbase" both part ways after a disagreement, with Vi pursuing a "dark path."
+Reviewers for CNET and Screen Rant noted that although Caitlyn and Vi have a kiss which "will delight the fanbase" both part ways after a disagreement, with Vi pursuing a "dark path."
 Jade King of TheGamer and Laura Bergin of PC Games N described the relationship of Caitlyn with a fellow enforcer named Maddie Nolden in the second arc, and called Caitlyn "angry" and aimless without Vi.
 Both end their relationship, and it is revealed, in the series finale, "The Dirt Under Your Nails", that Maddie is revealed as a double agent for Ambessa, who betrays Caitlyn.
 In the same episode, she is killed due to Mel's magic.
 Maddie's voice actor, Katy Townsend, later told The Direct that she knew that the relationship between Maddie and Caitlyn would be controversial, noted that the writer of the episode "Paint the Town Blue", Amanda Overton, told her that "this is gonna cause all kinds of chaos," and further said that even though she is a fan of the Caitlyn/Vi pairing, she "underestimated the extent [of] the chaos that this would cause."
 She also told the publication that the relationship was not Maddie's responsibility, but that Cait "has a lot to answer for her own choices and decisions" as well.

-Reviewers for ScreenRant and GameRant noted that the final part of the second season provided many fans with a necessary payoff which included a "passionate sex sciene" between Vi and Caitlyn, describing the latter as symbolic since they first met in a prison, and said that the series fulfilled fan expectations.
+Reviewers for Screen Rant and GameRant noted that the final part of the second season provided many fans with a necessary payoff which included a "passionate sex sciene" between Vi and Caitlyn, describing the latter as symbolic since they first met in a prison, and said that the series fulfilled fan expectations.
 Series writer Christian Linke later revealed that the sex scene between Vi and Cait, which was one minute and 37 seconds long, was cut short to prevent the series from getting "an even more mature rating."
 Some, like Isiah Colbert of Gizmodo, called for the longer cut to be released, with Linke playfully stating that the cut is "probably on some French hard drive."
 Colbert said that the love scene is being regarded by some queer fans as akin to the Korrasami ship between Korra and Asami Sato in The Legend of Korra.